-Sr. Key Audit Matter No.

-2 Litigation related to Direct tax matters.

-The Company has significant outstanding income tax litigation.
-As of March 31, 2020, contingent liabilities pertaining to Income tax are ₹ 6,477 Million (Refer Note 34 to the financial statements)

-Management applies significant judgment in estimating the likelihood of the future outcome in each case based on its own past assessments, judicial precedents and opinions of experts/ legal counsels when considering whether and how much to provide or in determining the required disclosure for the potential exposure.

-Due to inherent complexity and magnitude of potential exposures these matters are susceptible to material misstatement if judgement is inaccurate.
+Sr. No. Key Audit Matter Auditor's Response 2 Litigation related to Direct tax matters.
+Principal audit procedures performed: litigation.
+As of March 31, 2020, contingent liabilities pertaining to Income tax are ₹ 6,477 Million (Refer Note 34 to the financial statements) Management applies significant judgment in estimating the likelihood of the future outcome in each case based on its own past assessments, judicial precedents and opinions of experts/ legal counsels when considering whether and how much to provide or in determining the required disclosure for the potential exposure.
+Due to inherent complexity and magnitude of potential exposures these matters are susceptible to material litigation.
+As of March 31, 2020, contingent liabilities pertaining to Income tax are ₹ 6,477 Million (Refer We evaluated the design and tested the operating effectiveness of internal controls related to the assessment of the likely outcome of income tax litigation, and the provision made, if any We discussed significant open matters and developments with the Company's direct tax team. the likelihood of the future outcome in each case based on its own past assessments, judicial precedents and opinions of experts/ legal counsels when considering whether and how much to provide or in determining the We involved our internal tax experts to understand and evaluate the status of direct tax matters, review legal precedence and external expert opinions, if any, obtained by the management to evaluate whether the direct tax position is appropriate after taking into account recent developments, if any.

-Auditor's Response

-Principal audit procedures performed:

-We evaluated the design and tested the operating effectiveness of internal controls related to the assessment of the likely outcome of income tax litigation, and the provision made, if any.
-We discussed significant open matters and developments with the Company's direct tax team.

-We involved our internal tax experts to understand and evaluate the status of direct tax matters, review legal precedence and external expert opinions, if any, obtained by the management, to evaluate whether the direct tax position is appropriate after taking into account recent developments, if any.

 We verified the appropriateness of the accounting policies and disclosures related to Contingent liabilities pertaining to Income tax.